ErrorFlynn/FileToCArray/README.md

 ## Description

 **File To C Array** is a tool that generates a C array from the contents of any file.
 Such arrays can be used as a way of embedding resource files into an executable binary, gaining access to the resource files without having to use platform-dependent code.
-The tool requires [Nana C++ Library](https://github.com/cnjinhao/nana) in order to build, but you can download a binary release below.
+The tool requires [Nana C++ Library](https://github.com/cnjinhao/nana) in order to build, but you can download a Windows binary below.

 ![FileToCArray](https://user-images.githubusercontent.com/20293505/54069428-ea155300-4225-11e9-8288-3d9c7ddbccf9.png)